wsmelojr/aulacripto/esteganografia/README.md

     steghide extract -sf foto.jpg

 Observe que, ao executar esse comando, o *steghide* solicitará a *passphrase* usada no momento da criação da esteganografia.
+Sem a *passphrase* correta, a extração da esteganografia não vai funcionar!

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**